vaccinekeeper/vaccinekeeper.github.io/source/_posts/2013-08-22-octopress-with-github-pages-and-cloud9.markdown

 Clone the repository
     git clone git@github.com:organization/organization.github.io.git project name

+Or if you've already cloned it and want to get the latest version just run
+    git pull origin source

+This will work from the Cloud9 side as well, just remember to include the origin source

 Go the the source branch so you get access to the Rakefile
     git checkout source